cypriennkeneng/WeloEanDetailPage/README.md

 ### More plugins
     Shopware 5

-    <a href="www.webloupe.de">Show billing and shipping address on the invoices and documents</a>
-    Show article image on documents and Invoice
+    Show billing and shipping address on the invoices and documents Show article image on documents and Invoice
     Show article images everywhere in Backend
     Show reviews in modal window